At what age can you begin cooking with kids? Does your little toddler want to help you in the kitchen?

 - This one is a bit pricier but fits in a corner

-- Has a removable sink for easier cleanup
+- It has a removable sink for easier cleanup

 - Burners have realistic lights and sound